 - -name sets the name for the purposes of cancelling and making sure you don't schedule the same repeating event twice.
 If not specified, it's set to the first argument after -command. - -time DELAY -timeUnits UNITS DELAY is some positive integer, and UNITS is some valid time unit for dfhack.timeout (default "ticks").
-Units can be in simulation-time "frames" (raw FPS) or "ticks" (only while unpaused), while "days", "months", and "years" are by in-world time. - -command [...] ... specifies the command to be run - -cancel NAME cancels the repetition with the name NAME season-palette
+Units can be in simulation-time "frames" (raw FPS) or "ticks" (only while unpaused), while "days", "months", and "years" are by in-world time. - -command [...] ... specifies the command to be run - -cancel NAME cancels the repetition with the name NAME - -list prints names of scheduled commands